gatsbyjs/gatsby/docs/blog/100days/mdx/index.md

 ## Challenge 5: Mix Markdown and React Using MDX

-React component within your Markdown-based blog posts!
+Use React components within your Markdown-based blog posts!

 Markdown is a great markup language for creating human readable, long form content.
 A writer on your team can use Markdown’s friendly syntax and contribute content to a site without having to edit HTML or JSX directly.